mdlayher/mdlayher.com/content/about/_index.md

 I enjoy authoring [blog posts](/blog) and [giving presentations](/#talks) about technical content at both meetups and conferences, including GopherCon and KubeCon/Cloud Native Con.
-You can also find me [live-streaming](https://twitch.tv/mdlayher) Go and networking projects on Twitch!
-I see these opportunities as a great challenge and as a force multiplier: by sharing my knowledge with others, we are able to achieve more together than I ever could on my own.
+You can also find me [live-streaming](https://twitch.tv/mdlayher) Go and networking projects on Twitch, or catch a [recording of a stream](https://www.youtube.com/channel/UChgqV1LNU9tBWcRnAP6tKGQ) on YouTube!
+I see these opportunities as a great challenge and as a force
+multiplier: by sharing my knowledge with others, we are able to achieve more together than I ever could on my own.

 Some of my non-technology hobbies include [craft beer](https://untappd.com/user/mdlayher), whiskey, exercise, food, and music.
 It's always nice to take a break from computers